Shop, Eat & Stay

 The Village Store

+If you prefer, there are many options for dining near the Village.
 You might enjoy the Fox Country Smokehouse, a fixture in Canterbury for over 50-years and just four miles from the Village.
 The Canterbury Country Store in Canterbury Center is a traditional general store and in addition to staples, features the products of more than 40 local craftspeople and businesses.

 To the north of the Village, you’ll find an array of restaurants and an outlet mall in Tilton, at Exit 20 off Interstate 93.

 Concord, New Hampshire’s capital city, is about 20 minutes south of the Village and offers a lively restaurant and cultural arts scene that includes the Capitol Center for the Arts, Red River Theatres, the NH Historical Society, and the McAuliffe/Shephard Discovery Museum.
 Easy access from the Village is via Shaker Road south to Route 106 and I-393.

 Where to Stay

 Canterbury Center Bed & Breakfast’s historic guest house is conveniently located in the picturesque Center of Canterbury, centrally located in mid-state Merrimack County, New Hampshire, and easily accessible from Interstate 93 and Route 132.

 The Historic Nutmeg Inn B&B is located just 5 minutes away from downtown Meredith and beautiful Lake Winnipesaukee, the Nutmeg Inn’s provenance dates back to 1763 as the Eliphalet Rawlings Homestead.